CS 401 Computer Architectures

 Logical operations, ALU Construction, Multiplication, Division, Floating

 Point Arithmetic.
+Datapath and

 Control: Building the Datapath, Single-cycle and Multicycle